12 Types of Terrier Dog Breeds & Their Differences (With Pictures)

 They can be a bit cautious about new people.
 It is best to involve strangers and animals as soon as possible.
 They are highly inquisitive and love to chase, so they will need to be leash trained or in an enclosed area to prevent venturing off.

-The average lifespan of the Norwich Terrier is 12-14 years.
+The average lifespan of the Norwich Terrier is 12 to 14 years.
 While they are generally healthy, health complaints of this breed involve hip dysplasia, allergies, and seizures.

 We have covered the rare, the common, and even the famous terriers.
 Each of these breeds has its own quirks and distinctiveness, separating them from the rest.
 While most may not be used for their original purpose anymore—hunting—they do make wonderful family members.